LigaData/spark/docs/sql-data-sources-load-save-functions.md

 `partitionBy` creates a directory structure as described in the [Partition Discovery](sql-data-sources-parquet.html#partition-discovery) section.
 Thus, it has limited applicability to columns with high cardinality.
-In contrast `bucketBy` distributes data across a fixed number of buckets and can be used when the number of unique values is unbounded.
+In contrast `bucketBy` distributes data across a fixed number of buckets and can be used when a number of unique values is unbounded.